Quantitative-Environmental-Science/Notes/book/01_groundwater/04_challenges.md

 On top of this diurnal cycle, there are two larger scale things happening.
 One, sealevel is rising, due to the melting of ice and the thermal expansion of the ocean water.
 This increases the {term}`hydraulic head` on the salt-groundwater, pushing it inland.
-Second, we have a large groundwater footprint and the fresh-groundwater near the coast are having water removed for agriculture and drinking and all the other things we said we need groundwater for in [Lecture 4](#lecture_4).
+Second, we have a large groundwater footprint and the fresh-groundwater near the coast are having water removed for agriculture and drinking (and all the other things we said we need groundwater for in @groundwater:intro).
 This decreases the pressure in the coastal aquifers and drives more salt-groundwater inland ({numref}`saltwater_incursion`).

 ```{figure} ./figures/figure7.4.png